MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-device-company-portal-website.md

 # Reset device from Company Portal website

-Reset a used, lost, or stolen device to factory default settings from the Company Portal website.
+Use the Company Portal website to reset a used, lost, or stolen device back to factory settings.
+All apps, settings, and personal data on the device will be deleted and the device will no longer appear in Company Portal.

-After you reset a device, it no longer appears in the Company Portal.
-Previously existing apps and files are erased and the device is restored to its factory default settings.

-Device reset in the Company Portal isn't available for all iOS devices.
-If you're an IT support person and want to find out more about device reset and its limitations, see [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/devices-wipe).
+Device reset isn't available for all iOS devices.
+Your organization can also choose to hide the option.
+If you're an IT support person and want to find out more about device reset and its limitations, see [Remove devices by using wipe, retire, or manually unenrolling the device](../remote-actions/devices-wipe).

-> [!Note]
-> You can also perform these steps from another device that you've enrolled.
-Open the Company Portal app and complete the steps for a similar reset experience.
+## Reset device
+To reset a device to its original, out-of-box settings:

 1. Open the Company Portal website and select the __Menu__ button > __Devices__.